mlueft/urt/readme.md

 * **modulation**:Enum

 Returns the current modulation of the transceiver.
-The returned integer value represents an Enum value of urt.enums.MODULATIONS.
+The returned integer value represents an Enum value of urt.enums.MODULATION.

 * **frequency**:Int